standardhealth/cimpl-doc/docs/cimpl6UserGuide.md

 Each map file should start with the following 3 lines:

-Grammar:	Map 6.0
+* Grammar:	Map 6.0
-Namespace:  _data element group name_
+* Namespace:  _data element group name_
-Target:		_fhir target version_
+* Target:		_fhir target version_

 Where:

-* _namespace name_ is the name of the grouping of elements that you have identified.
+* _data element group name_ is the name of the grouping of elements that you have identified.
 * _fhir target version_ is a choice of FHIR_DSTU_2, FHIR_STU_3, or FHIR_R4

 The snippet below shows an example:
 ```
-Grammar:	Map 5.1
+Grammar:	Map 6.0
 Namespace:	shr.core
 Target:		FHIR_R4
 ```

 ## Specifying FHIR "MustSupport" Elements

-FHIR specifies a ["MustSupport"](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) boolean flag which allows a profile to indicates that a reference implementation must be able to process the existence of particular element in a FHIR instance and display it if contents are available.
+FHIR specifies a ["MustSupport"](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) boolean flag which allows a profile to indicate that a reference implementation must be able to process the existence of particular element in a FHIR instance and display it if contents are available.

-MustSupport is contextual and could vary with depending on the reference implementation.
-CIMPL subsequently created a separate file so that MustSupport of elements are at the IG configuration level through a *Content Profile* file.
+MustSupport is contextual and could vary depending on the reference implementation.
+CIMPL uses a separate file so that MustSupport elements are at the IG configuration level through a *Content Profile* file.

-Content profile files are text files which use the following convention:
+Content Profile files are text files which use the following convention:

     ig-<Content Profile Name>-cp.txt

 Where `<Content Profile Name>` is by convention the same name as the IG Configuration JSON file.

-For example, the two file name examples of a CIMPL configuration and its respective content profile are show below:
+For example, the two file name examples of a CIMPL Configuration File and its respective Content Profile are show below:

 * Configuration filename: `ig-myCIMPLConfiguration-config.json`
 * Content Profile filename: `ig-myCIMPLConfiguration-cp.txt`